asc-lab/aws-lambda-billing/README.md

-# aws-lambda-poc
+# aws-lambda-billing-poc
-AWS Lambda with Micronaut - serverless in insurance world.
+AWS Lambda with Micronaut.